-The net proceeds from the 2012 Financing and the \$5 million borrowed under the Hercules Loan Agreement have been used to test plasma donors for RSV titers, collect and procure plasma, manufacture drug product, conduct clinical trial(s), and the remainder for payment of existing accounts payable, general and administrative expenses as well as other business activities and general corporate purposes, including for the payment of accrued expenses and premiums for directors' and officers' insurance.
-We currently believe that based on our projected revenue and expenditures for 2013, our current cash and cash equivalents along with our option to borrow an additional \$1 million upon the closing of an equity financing or subordinated unsecured convertible debt financing before June 30, 2013 under our existing Loan and Security Agreement with Hercules, in addition to a backstop financing agreement with the lead investors from the February 2012 Financing will be sufficient to enable us to fund our operating expenses, research and development expenses and capital expenditures into the second quarter of 2014.
+The net proceeds of \$15.3 million from the 2012 Financing and the \$5.0 million borrowed under the Hercules Loan Agreement have been used to test plasma donors for RSV titers, collect and procure plasma, manufacture drug product, conduct clinical trial(s), and the remainder for payment of existing accounts payable, general and administrative expenses as well as other business activities and general corporate purposes, including for the payment of accrued expenses and premiums for directors' and officers' insurance.
+We currently believe that based on our projected revenue and expenditures for 2013, and our current cash and cash equivalents as of September 30, 2013, in addition to the net proceeds of \$26.5 million we received from our public offering of common stock in October 2013, is anticipated to be sufficient to fund our operations into the first half of 2016.

-Our ability to continue as a going concern will be dependent on our ability to raise additional capital, to fund our research and development and commercial programs and meet our obligations on a timely basis.
+Our ability to continue as a going concern will be dependent on our ability to raise additional capital, when needed to fund our research and development and commercial programs and meet our obligations on a timely basis.
 If we are unable to successfully raise sufficient additional capital we will likely not have sufficient cash flow and liquidity to fund our business operations, forcing us to delay, discontinue or prevent product development and clinical trial activities or the approval of any of our potential products or curtail our activities and, ultimately, potentially cease operations.
 Even if we are able to raise additional capital, such financings may only be available on unattractive terms, or could result in significant dilution of stockholders' interests and, in such event, the value and potential future market price of our common stock may decline.
-In addition, the incurrence of indebtedness would result in increased fixed obligations and could result in covenants that would restrict our operations or other financing alternatives.
+In addition, the incurrence of indebtedness would result in increased fixed obligations and could result in covenants that could restrict our operations or other financing alternatives.